boge12/RunBridge/README.md

 # RunBridge

-RunBridge is a small, standalone Bluetooth Low Energy (BLE) bridge that connects **FTMS-compatible treadmills** to **running watches** using standard BLE services.
+RunBridge is a small, standalone Bluetooth Low Energy (BLE) bridge that connects **FTMS-compatible treadmills** to **GPS running watches** using standard BLE services.

-It allows your watch to receive **accurate pace, distance**, and estimated cadence from a treadmill — without relying on wrist estimation or a footpod.
+It lets your watch receive **accurate pace and distance** directly from the treadmill instead of relying on wrist-based estimation or a separate footpod.

-RunBridge is **not brand-specific** and does **not** require any proprietary apps.
+RunBridge is **not brand-specific** and does **not** require any proprietary phone apps.

 ---